hpuma/Flixster-IOS/README.md

 # Flixster-IOS
-Code Path IOS Course 2021
+Code Path IOS Course Spring 2021
-# Flixster
+# Flixster - Project 1

 Flixster is an app that allows users to browse movies from the [The Movie Database API](http://docs.themoviedb.apiary.io/#).

 ##### Time Spent: ~4 hours
----

 ## Flixster Part 1